Ray Lewington: Managerial career

 Lewington became player-manager of Fulham after they were relegated to the Football League Third Division in July 1986.
 Lewington, still only 29, was the youngest manager in the Football League at the time.
 Fulham's budget was tight and they could only manage an 18th-place finish in Lewington's first season as manager.
 Off the field, the club was unstable after two takeovers in quick succession and the suggestion of a merger with their West London rivals Queens Park Rangers.

 The next two seasons showed no sign of an up-turn in fortune, but in 1989, Lewington guided the club to the play-offs, although they were unsuccessful in achieving promotion.
 The following season saw the club struggle against relegation once more.
 At the end of that season, Alan Dicks was brought in, with Lewington becoming his assistant.

 Lewington had spells as caretaker manager at Fulham in 1991 and 1994, before joining Crystal Palace as a coach, becoming assistant to Alan Smith as Palace were relegated from the Premiership.
 Brentford were taken over by former Palace owner Ron Noades in 1998, Brentford's "chairman-manager" brought in Lewington as a coach.
 After Noades relinquished his team-selection duties in 2000, Lewington was appointed as manager of Brentford, taking them to a losing appearance in the Football League Trophy final in 2001 and guiding them to 14th in Division Two.
 He left at the end of the 2000–01 season to become Gianluca Vialli's reserve team manager at Watford: a difficult role, as Vialli never let any first-team players play for the reserve side.

-When Vialli was sacked in the summer 2002, Lewington was appointed manager during a period when the club had an extremely limited budget after the collapse of ITV Digital and the high-spending of the Vialli era, which had failed to result in promotion to the Premier League.
+When Vialli was dismissed in the summer 2002, Lewington was appointed manager during a period when the club had an extremely limited budget after the collapse of ITV Digital and the high-spending of the Vialli era, which had failed to result in promotion to the Premier League.
 Despite this, Lewington guided the club to two middle table finishes and two cup semi-finals—a 2–1 loss to Southampton in the FA Cup in 2003 and a 2–0 loss (over two legs) to Liverpool in the League Cup two seasons later.
-Just two months after the Liverpool game, Lewington was sacked, after a poor run of league form.
+Just two months after the Liverpool game, Lewington was dismissed, after a poor run of league form.